WesJD/AnvilGUI/README.md

 ## Development
 We use Maven to handle our dependencies.
 Run `mvn clean install` using Java 17 to build the project.

+Run `build shadowJar` if you using gradle to build the project

 ### Spotless
 The project utilizes the [Spotless Maven Plugin](https://github.com/diffplug/spotless/tree/main/plugin-maven) to enforce style guidelines.
 You will not be able to build the project if your code does not meet the guidelines.